apollographql/apollo-client/react-docs/source/server-side-rendering.md

 }
 ```

+<h3 id="local-queries">Avoiding the network for local queries</h3>

+If your GraphQL endpoint is on the same server that you're rendering from, you may want to avoid using the network when making your SSR queries.
+In particular, if localhost is firewalled on your production environment (eg. Heroku), making network requests for these queries will not work.
+One solution to this problem is the [apollo-local-query](https://github.com/af/apollo-local-query) module, which lets you create a `networkInterface` for apollo that doesn't actually use the network.

 <h3 id="skip-for-ssr">Skipping queries for SSR</h3>

 If you want to intentionally skip a query during SSR, you can pass `ssr: false` in the query options.
 Typically, this will mean the component will get rendered in it's loading state on the server.
 For example: